Genera77/SynBrane/PROJECT_CONTEXT.md

   ]
 }
 ```
+Chord-level `arp` objects remain in saved patches for backward compatibility, but playback favors the global arpeggiator when present.
 - Loop playback uses the chord circles as the single source of truth; no explore palette or bar-level editors remain.

 ## Configuration